 The Problem With Borrowing Money for Travel

-Common wisdom says you should only borrow money for appreciating assets like a home or a business.
-Travel is worse than the opposite of that—a depreciating asset.
+Conventional wisdom says you should only borrow money for appreciating assets like a home or a business.
+There are some exceptions for depreciating assets such as cars.
+But travel is worse than a depreciating asset.
 It’s not something tangible you can see or feel, and it’s worth nothing to anyone but you.

-But, how much are your memories really worth?
+But how much are your memories really worth?
 If you’re going to borrow money to travel, they need to be worth a lot.
-That’s because, depending on how much you borrow, you could be repaying your loan or credit card balance for years.
+Depending on how much you borrow, you could be repaying your loan or credit card balance for years.

-Also, remember that it’s not just what you borrow you’ll have to pay back.
+Remember that it’s not just what you borrow, you’ll have to pay back.
 You’ll also be on the hook for interest and applicable fees.

-Since the average credit card now has an interest rate of 17 percent, these fees can add up fast.
-If you borrow $5,000 for a month-long trip to Thailand or a journey across Europe and take ten years to pay it back at that rate, for example, you would have to pay $90 per month for 120 months at a total cost of $10,811.
+Because the average credit card had an interest rate of 20.25% in August 2021, these fees can add up fast.
+If you borrow $5,000 for a month-long trip to Thailand or a journey across Europe and take 10 years to pay it back at that rate, for example, you would have to pay $95 per month for 120 months at a total cost of $11,400

 The Right Way to Borrow Money for Travel